raulaguila/go-multimeter/multimeter/owon/README.md

     * 6th byte counts the overflow of 5th byte
     * If the 5th byte >= 128, it is a negative value

-* ### Combinations
+* ### Final function

-    * Combining the first byte and second byte items, we have the final function
+    * Combining the first and second byte items, it has the final function
-    * First two characters of first byte with last four characters of second byte
+    * First two characters of first byte with last four of second

         | Conbination                                 | Final function      | unity |
         | ---                                         | ---                 | ---   |